RubenEschauzier/traversal-metric-workshop-paper/content/method.md

-## Shortest Traversal Length Ratio
+## Relevant Retrieval Ratio
 {:#Method}
-In this section, we will introduce the Shortest Traversal Length Ratio, and its components, and discuss what information query engines should track for its computation.
+In this section, we will introduce the Relevant Retrieval Ratio  ($$ R^{3} $$), and its components, and discuss what information query engines should track for its computation.

 During LTQP query execution, there exists an optimal order in which links should be dereferenced to find all documents needed to answer a query.
 This theoretical optimum can be considered an oracle link prioritization algorithm with perfect information on the location of query-relevant documents.